andrewt3000/MachineLearning/README.md

 Regularization - a technique to minimize overfitting.
 L1 and L2 are examples of regularization.

 [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) - a form of regularization.
 "The key idea is to randomly drop units (along with their connections) from the neural network during training."
 Typical value is .5 (50%).
+As dropout value approaches zero dropout has less effect, as it approaches 1 there are more connections are being zeroed out.
+See [Hinton's dropout in 3 lines of python](https://iamtrask.github.io/2015/07/28/dropout/)

 Architecture - The structure of a neural network i.e. number of hidden layers, and number of nodes.